allseenn/ubuntu/Xfce4AltKey.md

-# Free Alt key for Xfce 4 GUT
+# Free Alt key for Xfce 4 GUI

 By default, the Alt key + Left mouse on Xfce 4 is used for window moving and resizing.
 Its problem for default alt key behavior for most applications such Figma or Visual Studio Code.